Table of Contents

 Alternative loans can include the following lending products:

 Wondering why a Small Business Administration (SBA) loan for rental property isn’t on this list?
-The SBA specifically prohibits the use of SBA loans for investment properties.
+The SBA specifically prohibits the use of SBA loans for investment properties, even LLC business loans for rental properties.

 Interest Rates for Rental Property Loans

-So what’s the going interest rate on a small business loan for rental property?
-They can vary widely, depending on the lender and your qualifications.
+So what’s the going interest rate on a small business loan for a rental property?
+Rates can vary widely, depending on the lender and your qualifications.

 It’s a good idea to shop around with multiple lenders and compare rates to ensure you get the best deal.